rossetti/KSLBook/docs/05-Chapter5.md

         get() = myNumPalletsRV
 ```

-Notice that we defined the random variables as default parameters of the constructor and assign them to relevant properties within the class body.
+Notice that we defined the random variables and assign them to relevant properties within the class body.
 To capture the total time to process the pallets and the probability of overtime, we define two response variables.
 Notice that the probability of overtime is implemented as an `IndicatorResponse` that observes the total processing time.

 ```kt
     private val myNumBusy: TWResponse = TWResponse(parent = this, name = "NumBusyWorkers")